blinkchain/Proof-of-Concept-Yellowpaper/README.md

 ## Transaction Fees

-> **💡 Quick Info**
->
-> **Blink Fees** - In Blinkchain transaction Fees consists of a base gas fee and a transfer fee.
+**💡 Blink Fees** - In Blinkchain transaction Fees consists of a base gas fee and a transfer fee.
 Transfer fee is only applied when the UTXO has value.
 Gas fee is applied on all the UTXO scripts as every script should execute to validate the transaction.
 Gas Fees are given in per unit fee in oracle rate due to non-native transaction fee model and it is fixed per 8500 epochs (1 year) and can be increased by conducting a vote from producers.
 Transfer fee is variable percentage fee levied on individual UTXOs, changes per epoch based on volume of outputs - Higher the volume lower the fee and vice versa.

 *[@jobyreuben](https://www.github.com/jobyreuben) Author Comment*